The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

 When quantum effects are taken into account, the entropy formula also gets modified in a non-universal way, which depends on the matter present in quantum loops.
 In Einstein gravity, the main correction to the area law is a logarithmic correction term.
-The logarithmic corrections to the entropy of extremal rotating black holes can be obtained using the quantum entropy function formalism \cite{Sen:2011cj}.
+The logarithmic corrections to the entropy of extremal rotating black holes of area $A_+$ can be obtained using the quantum entropy function formalism~\cite{Sen:2012cj} as \bea \cS = \frac{A_+}{4} +\frac{1}{180}\log A_+ (64+2 n_S -26 n_V+7 n_F - \frac{233}{2}n_{3/2}) +\dots \eea where besides gravity, it is assumed that the low energy action contains $n_S$ minimally coupled massless scalars, $n_V$ minimally coupled massless vector fields, $n_F$ minimally coupled massless Dirac fermions and $n_{3/2}$ minimally coupled massless Majorana Rarita-Schwinger fields.

-\subsection{Temperature and chemical potentials}
+\subsubsection{Temperature and chemical potentials}

 Even though the Hawking temperature is zero at extremality, quantum states just outside the horizon are not pure states when one defines the vacuum using the generator of the horizon.
-Let us review these arguments following \cite{Guica:2008mu,Hartman:2008pb,Chow:2008dp}.
-We will drop the index $I$ distinguishing different gauge fields since this detail is irrelevant for the present arguments.
+Let us review these arguments following~\cite{Guica:2008mu,Hartman:2008pb,Chow:2008dp}.
+We assume that all thermodynamical quantities are analytic as function of the parameters defining the near-horizon geometries.
+We will drop the index $I$ distinguishing different gauge fields since this detail is irrelevant to the present arguments.